awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 **Deleting an enrolled account from an OU**

-When you remove an enrolled account, AWS Control Tower receives a notification and makes updates, so that the information remains consistent\.
+When you delete an enrolled account, AWS Control Tower receives a notification and makes updates, so that the information remains consistent\.

 If you see a deleted account displayed in the AWS Control Tower console, repair your landing zone to remove the outdated entry\.

 **Note**
-In AWS Service Catalog, the Account Factory provisioned product that represents the governed account is not updated to remove the account\.
+In AWS Service Catalog, the Account Factory provisioned product that represents the governed account is not updated to delete the account\.
 Instead, the provisioned product is displayed as `TAINTED` and in an error state\.
 To clean up, go to AWS Service Catalog, choose the provisioned product, and then choose **Terminate**\.